pghvlaans/wclock/README.md

 * Breaks: Use -b between search terms to retrieve the time in multiple locations: `wclock los angeles -b sendai -b south africa`
 * Time and date check: use -t to find your local time at a given day and time in the search location: `wclock -t 10:00 2021/07/13 -b finland`
 * Reverse time and date check: Alternatively, use -l to find the time in the search location when it is the given time in your local time zone: `wclock -l 10:00 2021/07/13 -b lagos`
-* Query mode: Use -q with a continent (or any other directory inside `/usr/share/zoneinfo/posix`) to get a list of available time zones, e.g. `wclock -q asia`. -q without further parameters gives a list of such directories.

 [![screenshot](https://user-images.githubusercontent.com/74497663/126334543-be612228-80d2-4bda-9dc0-73d9ab60bcbf.png?raw=true)](https://user-images.githubusercontent.com/74497663/126334543-be612228-80d2-4bda-9dc0-73d9ab60bcbf.png?raw=true)